Z-A-Gurden/discord_yt_audiobot/README.md

 # Usage

-First, donwload the repository through the cli:
+First, download the repository through the cli:
 ```
 git clone PLACEHOLDER FOR URL - CHANGE LATER
 ```